vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

 ### Sequencing into YSSY
 Sequencing arrivals from the west into YSSY is a joint responsibility of GUN and BIK.
 Initial sequencing actions should be performed by GUN, with fine tuning and any holding required issued by BIK.

-Aircraft from the south/west are *generally* assigned 16R/34L and aircraft from the north/east assigned 16L/34R to simplify the sequencing required.
-However, some heavy aircraft from the north/east may operationally require the longer runway, so consider assigning an aircraft on the ODALE/RIVET STAR 16L/34R to free up a slot on the other runway as necessary.
-Similarly, it may be beneficial for the sequence to assign an arrival to runway 16L/34R to avoid unnecessary delays for the main runway.
+Aircraft from the south/west shall be assigned **runway 16R/34L** during PROPS.
+However, some situations may warrant the use of the alternate runway (16L/34R), such as heavy aircraft operationally requiring the longer runway from the north or large volumes of traffic requiring the use of both runways to minimise delay.
+In this case, coordination must be conducted with Brisbane Centre or Sydney Flow (if operating) to ensure that the sequence is built in an efficient and orderly way.

-!!! note
+!!! example
-    Consider traffic inbound from the north/east when assigning runway 16L/34R, as Brisbane Centre will preference that runway for arrivals from their airspace.
+    <span class="hotline">**BIK** -> **ARL**</span>: "Southwest of Sydney, VOZ421, with your concurrence will be assigned runway 34R for sequencing"
+    <span class="hotline">**ARL** -> **BIK**</span>: "Concur, VOZ421 runway 34R, required landing time 22 due sequence from the north"
+    <span class="hotline">**BIK** -> **ARL**</span>: "Runway 34R, landing time 22, VOZ421"

 Jet aircraft for YSSY shall be assigned the **RIVET** STAR.
 Non-jet aircraft for YSSY shall be assigned the **ODALE** STAR.

 !!! tip
     Whilst the preference is to keep jet/non-jet aircraft assigned the default STAR as above, there are situations where the sequence may be improved by assigning the adjacent STAR (e.g. a non-jet assigned the RIVET STAR).
+This is most common when assigning the alternate runway to an arrival.

     Either **SY TCU** or **BIK** may propose utilising the adjacent STAR where two aircraft with significantly different cruise/descent speeds will be required to overtake or pass abeam each other to achieve a sequenced landing time, or if assigned different runways.
 This technique can allow aircraft to be processed for different runways independently with minimal delay by using the built-in separation afforded by the STAR height requirements.